* As of December 30, 2018, CMS will no longer be enforcing FAQs 33 & 34 and has withdrawn them from its 2010 Medicaid DSH guidance.

 Over the last several years, courts in various jurisdictions have issued rulings in lawsuits challenging the Centers for Medicare & Medicaid Services’ (CMS’) policy requiring the inclusion of Medicare and commercial payments in the calculation of the Medicaid disproportionate share hospital (DSH) limit.
 A final rule implementing this policy was permanently enjoined on a nationwide basis in March 2018, but litigation is still ongoing across the country.

 More recently, CMS attempted to adopt the same third-party payer policies in a Final Rule issued in April 2017, which would have impacted DSH payments for 2017 and beyond.
 The Final Rule lacked the procedural deficiencies of the FAQs.
-Nonetheless, three federal courts have now vacated the Final Rule, finding that it is contrary to the plain meaning of the federal DSH statute.
+Nonetheless, three federal district courts have now vacated the Final Rule, finding that it is contrary to the plain meaning of the federal DSH statute.
 The District Court in the D.C.
 Circuit expressly stated that its decision to vacate the Final Rule applies nationwide.
-CMS has filed a notice of appeal in all final rule decisions, now pending in the DC, Fifth, and Eighth Circuits.
-(The recent Sixth Circuit decision did not involve the Final Rule and thus does not impact the nationwide injunction that remains in effect.)
+CMS has appealed all final rule decisions.
+Hearings were held in the Eighth and DC Circuits in April 2019, and decisions are now pending.

 Details of the cases vary and are summarized in the graphic that follows, which will be updated as new decisions are issued.
 If you have questions regarding the ongoing DSH litigation, or Medicaid DSH more generally, contact Eyman Associates attorneys.